mahmoudsameh00/Arabic_Sign_Language_Translator-/README.md

         * **Classification:** Fully connected Dense layers reduce the data dimensionality, ending in a Softmax layer that outputs probabilities across 100+ different sign classes.

 3.  **Real-Time Detection:**
-    * **Inference Loop:** The application runs at ~15 FPS, continuously filling a sliding buffer with the last 30 frames of hand keypoints.
+    * **Inference Loop:** The application runs at ~15 FPS, continuously filling a sliding buffer.
+It processes the last 15 frames of keypoints to make a prediction.
     * **Prediction & Gating:** The LSTM model predicts the current sign based on this buffer.
 A prediction is only accepted as valid if the confidence score exceeds **95%** (Threshold), effectively filtering out noise and idle movements.
     * **Asynchronous Grammar Correction:**
         * **Optimistic UI:** The recognized raw word (e.g., "eat") appears on screen immediately for instant feedback.